 Note: To restore only the OS drive, tick Configure volume settings at the bottom, select all the OS disk volumes from the list that appears, and click Next.

 - Select a Microsoft account from the list that appears, and sign in.
 Accept the permissions.

 - Provide your hypervisor details and click Next.

 - Check your recovery details and click Start.
 The restore process will begin.

 - Restore progress will be shown in the workspace and the progress bar.

 - When the restore completes, the newly created virtual machine will be stopped.
 Restart it from the Azure portal to access your data.

 Post-restore Windows RDP

 Because of the number of ways of configuring connectivity to a restored VM, the VM will initially only be assigned a private IP.
+Note that this only applies to Windows machines.
 There are two options if you want to RDP to the restored machine:

 - Assign a public IP to the VM: https://docs.microsoft.com/en-us/azure/virtual-network/associate-public-ip-address-vm